chippedtoe/scrabble-analysis/README.md

-# Analysis of Scrabble scores following each OWL word list update.
+# Analysis of Scrabble scores following each Official Word List (OWL) update.

 ## Scope
+By 2017, there were three (3) updates to Scrabble's Official Word List (OWL), with the first being released in 2006.
+I hypothesized that a more expanded list would reap better performance for players, given they had more words to play.
+To test this hypothesis, I analysed data from Scrabble games held from 1973 to 2017.

+## Analysis
-Analysis of Scrabble games held from 1973 to 2017 to assess whether the addition of words to the official Scrabble Official Word List (OWL) affected final player scores.
-For this analysis, I created a time-series graph of winning and losing scores by player rating, noting that players with ratings over 500 are more experienced than those with ratings under 500 - as determined by the official rules for calculating player rating and ranking by state.
+For this analysis, I created a time-series graph of average weekly scores by player rating - noting that players with ratings over 500 are more experienced than those with ratings under 500 - as determined by the official rules for calculating player rating and ranking by state.
+The lowest rating at the time was 535, with higher ratings up to 2014 points (NASPA, 2022).
+I later decided to split the data further into winning and losing scores - to get a sense of overall change without losing information on how different players performed.
+I additionally marked the first word list update as well as two others up to the year of the last data point 2017.

 ## Results
 ### Average Winning Scores per Week by Player Rating